As clients shy away from long bureaucratic practices, chat support rises as the new alternative for customer support.

 This makes it easier to draw up customer information and understand their context before you speak to them, allowing you to demonstrate your awareness and knowledge of their situation giving them a better, personalized experience.

 The good news is that no expert guidance is needed to kickstart your social customer service efforts with Facebook Messenger.
 All you need to do is select a username for your Facebook page, enable messaging in your Settings, and turn on Instant Replies in Messenger.
+Just be sure to keep this platform top of mind.
+You’ll never know when you’re one message away from new business or stopping current business from leaving.

 Each conversation via Facebook Messenger can be viewed as an opportunity to hit sales and marketing goals.
 For instance, it might be prudent to train your sales reps with a view to cross-selling and upselling your product or service if it is relevant, appropriate or the opportunity arises to do so.